 Drugstore Cowboy is an autobiographical story based on a novel by James Fogle, who was a long time drug user and dealer.

-The main character in the film is Bob Hughes and he is played by Matt Dillon.
-Hughes travels across the Pacific Northwest with a group of drug addicts, robbing pharmacies as they go to support their habit.
+The main character in the film is Bob Hughes, played by Matt Dillon, who travels across the Pacific Northwest with a group of drug addicts, robbing pharmacies as they go to support their habit.

 After Hughes witnesses his friend’s death by overdose, he decides to get clean.
 However, things get complicated and he can’t escape his connections to the drug world.